INSRapperswil/segment-routing-ch-content/README.md

 # segment-routing.ch.github.io
 This repository contains the source code of the website https://www.segment-routing.ch.
-This website has been built with [Hugo](https://gohugo.io/) and is deployed as a GitHub Pages site.
+This website has been built with [Hugo](https://gohugo.io/) and is deployed using GitHub Pages.

 ## Making Changes to the Website
 To make changes to the website, first clone this repository with: